yuky2020/Face-recognition-with-NOIR-camera-on-RaspberryPi/README.md

 Each face is rappresnted  as a point in an imaginary 128-dimensional space.
 To check if two faces match, we checks if the distance between those two points is less than 0.6 (the default threshold).
 Using a lower threshold than 0.6 makes the face comparison more strict.

-To have a percente match  betweeen two face  we need to convert a face distance in a perrcent match score, to do this i use :
+To have a percente match  betweeen two face  we need to convert a face distance in a perrcent match score, to do this use :

 ```python
 import math